twr14152/c-network-automation-scripts/cisco/example1/README.md

 How to run script...
 - show comands before
+- The username and password have been intensionally changed as the vendor doesnt like when you post them.

 ```
 $ ./ssh_cli_script "sbx-nxos-mgmt.cisco.com" "username" "password" "show ip interface brief" "show ip route"